atallah3/security-study-logs/README.md

 # security-study-logs
 A structured collection of my Cyber Security study notes, summaries, tools, and resources.
-Covering topics like web application security, Risk Assessment, and more — organized for learning and future reference.
+Covering topics like Web Application Security, Risk Assessment, and more — organized for learning and future reference.
 ---
 ---
 ##  Index